As a Delaware resident, you should also incorporate the following information into your plans:

 - Set up a personal support network: Designate someone to check on you in an emergency and to help with evacuation or sheltering-in-place.

-- Prepare and carry with you an emergency health information card: This will help you to communicate if you are found unconscious or incoherent.
+- Prepare and carry an emergency health information card with you: This will help you to communicate if you are found unconscious or incoherent.
 Include information about your medications, adaptive equipment, blood type, allergies and sensitivities, insurance numbers, immunization dates, communication difficulties and preferred treatment, as well as contact information for your health providers, personal support network, and emergency contacts.

 - Personal care assistance: If you receive assistance from a home health care agency or in-home support provider, find out how the provider will respond in an emergency.
 Designate backup or alternative providers that you can contact in an emergency.